cvlab-uob/cvlab-uob.github.io/_pages/personal_page/yuqi.md

 ### **Biography**

-I'm a Ph.D. student at the Department of Computer Science, University of Birmingham, supervised by Dr. Hyung Jin Chang and [Prof. Ales Leonardis](https://www.cs.bham.ac.uk/~leonarda/).
-Prior to the U.K., I obtained my M.Eng. degree from [Tongji University](https://www.tongji.edu.cn/), where I was supervised by [Prof. Qirong Tang](http://robotics-tongji.org/members/qtang) and I was a member of [the Laboratory of Robotics and Multi-Body System](http://robotics-tongji.org/).
+I'm a Ph.D. student at the Department of Computer Science, University of Birmingham, supervised by [Dr. Hyung Jin Chang](https://hyungjinchang.wordpress.com/) and [Dr. Jian Bo Jiao](https://jianbojiao.com/).
+Prior to the U.K., I obtained my MSc Data Science from [University of Birmingham] (https://www.birmingham.ac.uk)and my BSc Information Engineering from [Nanjing University of Information Science & Technology](https://www.nuist.edu.cn/).

 My topic is about Human-centred AI, in particular on understanding the human-object interaction within 3D environments, including but not limited to: 3D hand-object reconstruction, 6D object pose estimation, gaze estimation and visual object tracking.
 This is an intersection area between computer vision, machine learning, robotics and human-computer interactions.
 Besides, I am broadly interested in AR/VR Systems, Human Digitalization, Visual SLAM, and Swarm Robots.

 <!-- ### **News**
-- [05/2021] I will be serving as one of the Technical Committee for [Visual Object Tracking (VOT) Challenge](https://www.votchallenge.net/vot2021/index.html) at ICCV 2021 -->
+- [01/2023] One paper accepted by ETRA:  -->

 ### **Publications**